Taeyeon-GG/WeatherAPIRequests/README.md

 `pipenv install`

-`pipenv run python WeatherCall.py "apikeygoeshere"`
+`pipenv run python WeatherCall.py apikeygoeshere`

 Search for weather using a general location name, i.e ```London``` or ```Tokyo```, be more specific by adding a country code i.e ```London, UK``` or ```Tokyo ,JP```